 However, many UX designers do not hold degrees and have built up years of experience.

 The most important tool in a UX designer’s application is their portfolio — a visual and analytical representation of previous work, usually presented in a case study.
-A more robust portfolio may outrank an official degree, depending on the caliber of work and the company hiring.

 As discussed above, it is also common for people to make job changes from another tech field into UX design, which often suffice for similar experiences.